EanNewton/FamBot/README.md

 I feel it is important to remember that software is made to be used.
 Often there is a disconnect between what the developer sees when they make it and what the users see when they actually use it.
 As makers it is our duty to bridge that gap the best we can.

 One of the first things I noticed when having people test out the bot was that they had trouble remembering exactly *what* the commands are, or how to spell them.
-I have implemented two ways of combating these problems.
+In addition to the usual help commands I have implemented two ways of combating these problems.

 The first and simplest is to alias the commands.
 For example, if a user wants to get the definition for a word they should be able to enter `!dictionary`, `!dict`, `!definition`, or `!def` with the same end result.
 Python makes this simple with the use of hash tables and is done as:
 `elif args[0] in {'!8ball', '!8', '!eightball', '!eight'}:`